present simple questions

 • Present simple quiz

-Present simple questions
+Present simple question

 Related: 100 Sentences Of Simple Present Tense: Boost Your English!